 The effectiveness of the Headteacher is recognised by parents and pupils.
-Parents were overwhelmingly appreciative of the smooth transition to the new leadership last year.
 79% of parents returned surveys, the vast majority of which strongly agreed/agreed that the school is doing an excellent job for the children.

 The school is a family school.
 There are long established and strong parish links.
-The Parish Priest and other clergy visit the school regularly and the Parish Sister was described as a “secret weapon” by Governors.
+The Parish Priest and other clergy visit the school regularly.
 Some of the parents and teachers work as Catechists in the parish.

 The school environment is enhanced by the religious displays that are prominent throughout the school and in the classrooms.
 They give the school a clear Catholic identity.
 Behaviour of the pupils is outstanding.
 They are overwhelmingly happy with the school and feel safe and cared for.